+What are you listening to, watching, reading at present?
 I’m crazily in love with African music and Jamaican music from the’60s-’70s right now – entire continents of music to explore, it really is just incredible how music is this bottomless well of nuggets!
 I also watched quite a lot of silent movies recently, and was extremely struck by Viktor Sjostrom’s The Phantom Carriage.
 As for literature, since I started recording the album in November, I unfortunately haven’t had the time to read fiction, but I’ve been studying the Collins Bird Guide, and two books on sound engineering and mixing – a really nice combination!

+Do you feel your relationship to music is more hopeful again, and your relationship to life in general?
+It is brave to break everything down to begin again, whereas so many people just keep going with broken things, because they are too frightened to change them.
+But this change was a stimulus for you that helped this record to be in the world.
 Well, I’m not particularly “brave”, I just got stuck in a situation and had to unstuck myself!
 My relationship to music is definitely very hopeful right now, and I actually feel like I’ve started all over again, which after making music for 22 years is a great feeling!
 I know quite clearly what I want to do with the next record, so that also feels incredible.
 As for life, well, no-one knows what the future is made of, but it certainly feels great to come out of a prolonged period of isolation and silence and finally be able to share some music with people to whom it can bring joy, and I feel very privileged to be in this position again!